 Visiting Morocco in November is a great time to come.
 It is significantly cooler than the often-unbearable summer months, and there is less tourist traffic to worry about, too.
 Whether you want to soak up the sun or do some hiking in the mountains there are many things that you can do when the weather in Morocco is very enjoyable.
 There is no best time to visit Morocco but November is really a great month to take a trip.

 If you have your heart set on exploring the country of Morocco, consider paying a visit in November.
 From the coast to the mountains to the desert, there are amazing adventures just waiting for you!

 WEATHER IN MOROCCO IN NOVEMBER

-Rainfall increases quite a bit in November, also, with an average of 8 days of rain during the month.
+Rainfall possibility increases a bit in November.
 While that might not sound like much, rains can come rather unexpectedly at times, with big storms springing up that can catch you by surprise.
 There is also no guarantee that it will rain at all.
 The keyword for visiting during this time of year is to be prepared!

 WHAT TO WEAR IN MOROCCO IN NOVEMBER

 When visiting Morocco in November, you should plan to pack clothing to suit any temperature or situation.
 Dressing in layers is almost always a good idea in Morocco, any time of year.

 But in late fall and winter, this is especially true.
 Coastal areas are breezy and cool.
 But when the sun is out, days can still feel very warm.
 Pairing short-sleeved shirts with warmer sweaters or a light jacket and jeans or slacks are a great way to stay comfortable during the day on the Moroccan coast.